JuanCoronel70/Machine-learning-knee-angle-prediction/README.md

 # Machine-learning-knee-angle-prediction
-This project aims to develop a predictive model for the left knee angle in cycling based on the time series behavior of the right knee angle
+This project aims to develop a predictive model for the left knee angle in cycling based on the time series behavior of the right knee angle.
+The analysis leverages a linear regression model with regularization (specifically Ridge regression).
+The dataset, derived from a biomechanics laboratory study on a professional cyclist, includes measurements from both the left and right knees.
+The goal is to create an economical model that predicts the left knee angle by utilizing the history of the right knee angle.